Zzzzzzyt/xcpc-elo/README.md

 4. Build frontend assets
    `npm run step:4:build-frontend`

-`npm run build:elo-dashboard` is an alias of `workflow:elo-dashboard`.

 ## Predict Ranking From Registration CSV

 Use `scripts/predict-ranking.cjs` to estimate team ranking from teammate Elo.